BinarX-Curtin/School-Holiday-Program/2. Payload Software Development/2.3. Manipulating and Storing Sensor Data with a Microcontroller/Readme.md

     ![spi mode options](figures/spi2_mode_options.png)

-   If you would like more information on SPI signal names and why they have changed recently, you can read this SparkFun Electronics article : https://www.sparkfun.com/spi_signal_names.
+   If you would like more information on SPI signal names and why they have changed recently, you can [read this](https://www.sparkfun.com/spi_signal_names) SparkFun Electronics article.

 4. To match up with the pin mapping shown above in the "Microcontroller Input-Output Connections" part of the schematic we need to configure